Watch out for more news on this term's ideas from our School Council.

 The children listen to their classes and bring forward issues and ideas, then the Council vote and decide on what to put into motion.
 They undertake to plan and organise at least one charity event per term.
-Last year the School Council decided to raise awareness of Noah's Ark Children's Hospice and raise money for them.
+Last year the School Council decided to raise money to improve a play space at the Whittington Hospital,

 Our School Council - the election process

 Our new School Council will be elected every year in October.
 Every child from Year 3 to Year 6 who wants to be considered for election need to write a speech and made a presentation to their classes.
 The children in each class will then vote for their favourite boy and girl candidate to represent their year.